moinwiki/moin/docs/admin/configure.rst

 9. UPPERCASE stuff at the bottom, outside the Config class - this is framework configuration (usually something for Flask or some Flask extension).

+A real-life example of a `wikiconfig.py` can be found in the `docs/examples/config/` directory.

 =========================
 Wiki Engine Configuration
 =========================